 The next parktime is much more successful, beginning with a number 1 born of desperation.
 After waiting 20 minutes Randy reluctantly intervenes.
 He wisely tries to minimize contact with Remmy, but she needs to do a 2, and learn that it is ok to go on outdoor surfaces other than the highly maintainable concrete slab of her kennel.
 By some miracle which he modestly refers to as a magic touch Randy coerces Remmy into performing, whereupon Randy and I praise her liberally.
 After dinner Remmy continues to crawl up into my lap.
 Standing on her hind legs, Remmy is exactly as tall as I am when I sit in this chair.
 She throws her body against my chest and wraps her front legs around my neck, a hug by anybody's definition.
 I can't help but love her in return.

 Day by day I am learning a new mindset from the trainers.
 Since dogs cannot imagine what they have never experienced it is not particularly cruel to deprive Remmy of luxuries.
 Of course she has a genetic need for food and water and shelter and health and love, but she does not require the freedom to roam around all night or a soft cushiony bed to lie in.
-It is not cruel to chain her to the corner of a tiled room every night, provided she has never experienced better.
+It is not cruel to put her in the corner of a tiled room every night, provided she has never experienced better.
 Every time I offer her a new freedom I must consider the consequences, because it is very hard to retract such an offer later.
 Perhaps I don't care if Remmy hops up on my livingroom couch, but if I let her start it becomes very difficult to retrain her later.
 And since she is a public leader dog I probably don't want her on my couch, because I don't want her on my neighbor's couch or the couch in the furniture store.
 There are many things I would let my pet dog do that I cannot sanction in my public leader dog.
 I have been encouraging Remmy's wild displays of affection, but I must redirect them before it is too late.
 A pet can jump up and give me a hug any time, but I don't want Remmy's affection in the middle of an important business meeting.
 To this end I now prohibit play and overt affection except when I am on the floor, consistent with Randy's advice.

 Everybody agrees (save the three or four whiners who grow more tiresome each day), the food here is very good.
 Tonight we have coal slaw, fish, potatos, a roll, and jello.
 When I talk to Wendy I remember how much I miss her.
 I can't wait to hold her on Sunday.